987904378/tomxplayer/README.md

 * Raspberry Pi specific development files located:
 	* https://github.com/raspberrypi/firmware
 	* Specifically the files in /opt/vc
+	* In Raspbian Stretch and Ubuntu Mate 16.04 LTS, these files are already included.

-## Instructions
+## Ubuntu Mate Instructions
 Debug build that runs from current directory.
-1. make debug
+1. make mate-debug

 Debian package
+1. make mate-release

+## Raspbian Instructions
+Debug build that runs from current directory.
+1. make raspi-debug

+Debian package
-1. make release
+1. make raspi-release

 ## NOTE: Because this is developed on the Raspberry Pi and the Rasbperry Pi does not come with a real-time clock, my commits may be oddly out of chronological order.